Guam High's Liliana Fennessey and St. John's Alex Clark win 2021 IIAAG Cross-Country All-Island Meet

 “I was planning on going a little fast, but I probably wouldn’t have gone as fast had it not been for the second-place runner right up behind me,” Clark said.
 “We’re both good friends, so I think we pushed each other hard.
 And after that, it was a matter of hoping he would tire out before me.”

-Throughout the race, Clark and Manibusan took turns sharing the lead, both eager not to let the other break away.
+Throughout the race, Clark and Manibusan took turns sharing the lead, each eager not to let the other break away.
 As the two sprinted toward the finish line, Clark distanced himself from Manibusan.

 Before the season, Clark’s goal was to finish in the top three.